By Meenakshi Chopra, Clinical Psychologist

 STEP 3: Question the validity of these thoughts

 The third important step is to test the validity of these thoughts.
 We need to follow a more rational approach here.
 As mentioned earlier, we are prone to errors of thinking.
 And sometimes we don’t even realize that we are doing it.
 For example, if I’m thinking “I’m a failure”, I need to rationalize by looking at the bigger picture.
 Looking at past experiences where successes were achieved would help in shifting the perspective in a more positive direction.
 You need to be mindful of the experiences where things were not so bad as they are looking now.
 Looking at the glass “half full” is always a better way of reassuring oneself and for generating hope.

 STEP 4 : Be consistent in your efforts

 It is very important to understand that these thinking strategies can only function if you practice them consistently.
 Positive thinking is a process and it requires time to take hold.
 Being consistent in your efforts and ensuring that you practice it as much as possible is the key.
 Just like the body needs to be strengthened by daily exercise, the mind needs a daily dose of positivity.
 Only then can one develop resilience, hope and positivity.

 Experienced Psychologists at Samvedna Care, having years of experience in cognitive assessments and evaluations, conduct various tests such as memory screening, neuropsychological assessments, and neuropsychologist reviews to evaluate the mental health status.
 Timely psychological assessment will act as a warning in case initial symptoms of certain diseases appear and will help in taking preventive measures at an early stage.

-Samvedna Senior Care keeps organizing mental health talks from time to time to answer your queries.
+Samvedna Care keeps organizing mental health talks from time to time to answer your queries.
 Look them up to check the next mental health talk.